garretttaco/learning-recompose/README.md

 Projects built with Create-React-App include support for ES6 syntax, as well as several unofficial / not-yet-final forms of Javascript syntax such as Class Properties and JSX.
 See the list of [language features and polyfills supported by Create-React-App](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md#supported-language-features-and-polyfills) for more information.

 This repository, specifically, heavily uses ES6+ syntax.
 If you need a (re)fresher on ES6 syntax, checkout [this great JavaScript primer](https://github.com/ReactTraining/react-subjects/blob/master/JavaScriptPrimer.md)

+## What did you think?
+- Do you wish the exercises would cover even more functions from recompose?
+- Did you think the examples were to easy?
+To hard?
+- Do you think it helped you to learn better by having the exercise logic already complete and all you have to do is convert it to a recompose only solution?
+- Would you like exercises that start with just the structure and you build up to the recompose solution without the already implemented class components?

+## Want to contribute?

+If you have any examples in mind to different exercises, I would be more than happy to look them over and merge in a PR.
+Any contributions would be much appreciated.